 In line with 'Working Together To Safeguard Children' we recognise the importance of working in partnership with parents and carers as far as possible.
 Whilst collaborative relationships with parents and carers are important, we also recognise that the wishes and feelings of our pupils play a pivotal role in decision-making.
 Concerns about the welfare or safety of pupils will be discussed with the parent/carer, unless, having reviewed the information of concern, it is the view of the safeguarding team that this may increase the risk to the pupil.
-Following consultation with the school's safeguarding team, it may be the pupil's class teacher who makes contact with the parents/carers or it may be a member of the safeguarding team themselves.
+Following consultation with the parents/carers or it may be a member of the safeguarding team themselves.
 Our first priority is the pupil's welfare and therefore there may be occasions when concerns about a pupil means that we have to consult other agencies before we contact the parent/carer.